hylang/hy/docs/language/api.rst

 .. versionadded:: 0.9.12

-`with-gensym` form is used to generate a set of :ref:`gensym` for use in a macro.
+`with-gensym` is used to generate a set of :ref:`gensym` for use in a macro.

 .. code-block:: hy